+Examination Passed

-- B.Sc.
-(Honours) Computer Science (10+2+3 scheme) from University of Delhi or any other University whose examination is recognized as equivalent to University of Delhi with 60% marks in aggregate. - (ii) B.Sc.
-Applied Physical Sciences with Mathematics and Computer Science/ B.Sc.(General) Mathematical Sciences (10+2+3 scheme) with Mathematics and Computer Science from University of Delhi or any other University whose examination is recognized as equivalent to University of Delhi.
-Minimum Percentage required 60% marks in the aggregate along with 60% marks in Computer Science and Mathematics separately. - (iii) Any Bachelor's Degree (10+2+3 scheme) of University of Delhi with at least six papers in Computer Science and two papers in Mathematics under Semester system/at least three papers in Computer Science and one paper in Mathematics under Annual Examination System; or any other University whose examination is recognized as equivalent to University of Delhi.
-Minimum Percentage required 60% marks in the aggregate, and 60% marks in Computer Science and Mathematics separately. - (iv) PGDCA from University of Delhi with at least two papers in Mathematics at under-graduate level.
-Minimum Percentage required 60% marks in PGDCA examination and 60% marks in Mathematics at under-graduate level.
+i.
+B.Sc.
+(Honours) Computer Science (10+2+3 scheme) from University of Delhi or any other University whose examination is recognized as equivalent to University of Delhi.

+60% marks in aggregate

+ii.
+B.Sc.
+Applied Physical Sciences with Mathematics and Computer Science/B.Sc.(General) Mathematical Sciences, (10+2+3 scheme) with Mathematics and Computer Science from University of Delhi.

+60% marks in the aggregate with 60% marks in Computer Science and Mathematics separately.

+iii.
+Any Bachelor's Degree (10+2+3) of University of Delhi with at least six papers in Computer Science and two papers in Mathematics under Semester system / at least three papers in Computer Science and one paper in Mathematics under Annual Examination System or any other University whose examination is recognized as equivalent to University of Delhi.

+60% marks in the aggregate with 60% marks in Computer Science and Mathematics separately.

-The candidates who are appearing in the final year examination of the degree on the basis of which admission is sought are also eligible to apply.
+The candidates who are appearing in the final year examinations of the degree on the basis of which admission is sought are also eligible to apply.